Veruthe Oru Bharya: Production

 The film was mainly shot at various locations in Thodupuzha.

+Soundtrack

+Music was composed by Shyam Dharman.
+The song "Manjil Kulikkum" was popular among the Malayali audience upon its release.

 Box office

 The film was a commercial success at the box office and completed 150 days run in theatres.
 Made on a budget of ₹1.45 crore, it grossed a distributor's share of ₹6 crore.

+Awards

+For her role, Nivetha Thomas received Kerala State Film Award for Best Child Artist that year.